JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 ```
 Managed to get you the dwarf dump, but your gonna need to get the System map on your own.
 Wonder what kernel release it might be?
 ```
 A little research and we can quickly discover that the .lime extension can be related back to the Linux Memory Extractor [LiME](https://github.com/504ensicsLabs/LiME).
 A little more and we can discover that we can use a memory forensics tool called [Volatility](https://github.com/volatilityfoundation/volatility) to analyze this file.
-However, Volatility requires a profile associated with the system the memory was extracted from, and consists of two files:
+However, Volatility requires a profile associated with the system the memory was extracted from.
+The profile consists of two files:

 	1. module.dwarf - containing the kernel's data structures. (this file was supplied)
 	2. System.map - debug symbols for the kernel we want to analyze.

 This is are first problem, we need to get the correct system map, one that matches the kernel running on Mr. Smiley's computer.

-## Determining The Correct System.map
+## Determining the Correct System.map

 This requires a bit of digging in a massive binary file, the simplest way I could think of was to simply grep for the linux version:

 ```
 $ grep -wa 'Linux version' mrSmiley.lime
 ```
-Now sure we are gonna get more then we need out of this, but right off the bat we get exactly the information we are looking for.
+Now, sure we are gonna get more then we need out of this, but right off the bat we get exactly the information we are looking for.

 ![output1](img1.png)